dinde451/jarr.d1/Jarulfs_Guide.md

 get depending on your current level.
-The tables below list the last level your character will receive full experience (200·clvl or the total experience points needed for advancing to the next clvl divided by 20, whichever is the lowest, see chapter 2.6 for more information) for killing a monster..
+The tables below list the last level your character will receive full experience (200·clvl or the total experience points needed for advancing to the next clvl divided by 20, whichever is the lowest, see CHAPTER_LINK_experience-points for more information) for killing a monster..
 It will also list the last level you receive any experience at all for killing a monster (always at a level 9 higher than the monsters level).
 It gives you those levels for all three difficulty